ItaiAxelrad/open-spec/docs/standards/15_Plotting.md

 ### Plot Area

 1. In this pull-down there are four options: Display, Extents, Layout, Window.
 In most cases you will select “Window”.
-2. When you select “Window” A “Window<” button will appear to the right of the Plot Area list.
+2. When you select “Window” A “Window&lt;” button will appear to the right of the Plot Area list.
-3. Click the “Window<” button and draw a box around all items you wish to appear in the plot.
+3. Click the “Window&lt;” button and draw a box around all items you wish to appear in the plot.
 For title blocks, snap to the corners of the red border for scale plotting.

 ### Paper size